 Although the Explorer task pane displays all file groups that you have security permission to access, the Axiom ribbon tab is configurable and only displays the file groups that have been explicitly placed there for display.
 For example, a user might have access to four file groups (including file groups for past planning cycles) but the Axiom ribbon tab may be configured to only display the two file groups that are currently in active planning cycles.
-For more information on how to show file groups on the Axiom ribbon tab (or on other custom ribbon tabs), see Placing file groups on the ribbon.
+For more information on how to show file groups on the Axiom ribbon tabs), see Placing file groups on the ribbon.